boenshao/leetcode-difficulty-rating-extension/README.md

 The green/yellow/red text color is preserved, so you can still tell the official difficulty.

-Problems in 1st-62nd weekly contests and problems that did not come from contests don’t have rating data and `N/A` is shown by default.
-You can change the setting in the extension popup.
+Problems in 1st-62nd weekly contests and problems that did not come from contests don’t have rating data and "N/A" is shown by default.
+To show the original rating, click the extension icon on the top right of the browser and disable "Show N/A if no rating is available".

 ## Preview